A parent’s guide to opening a bank account for a minor online

 There are a few options when it comes to the type of account you want to open.
 The main options for joint accounts include:

-Checking account: A kid’s checking account provides basic banking functionality, a debit card, and perhaps check-writing capabilities.
+Checking account.
+Provides basic banking functionality, a debit card, and perhaps check-writing capabilities.
 Most checking accounts pay very little in interest, however.

-Savings account: A kid’s savings account offers higher interest rates, measured in annual percentage yield (APY).
+Savings account.
+Offers higher interest rates, measured in annual percentage yield (APY).
 Savings accounts don’t typically come with a debit card, however.

-Prepaid debit cards: Prepaid debit cards work similarly to refillable gift cards.
+Prepaid debit cards.
+Works like refillable gift cards.
 Parents can load money onto the card, which the child can use to make purchases.
 These cards aren’t true bank accounts, however.

-Money apps with debit cards: Kid-friendly mobile apps for money management provide a mobile banking experience and typically come with a debit card.
-The best money apps for kids also include tools to help kids learn how to save, invest, and learn new money management skills.
+Money apps with debit cards.
+Kid-friendly mobile apps for money management provide a mobile banking experience and typically come with a debit card.
+The best money apps for kids (like Greenlight, the #1 family finance and safety app!) also include tools to help kids learn how to save, invest, and learn new money management skills.

-Account options: Most banks and credit unions offer joint ownership accounts.
-However, the rules vary — as do the fees.
-Check with any banks you’re considering to learn more about their account options.
+Account options.
+Most banks and credit unions offer joint ownership accounts.
+However, the rules vary, as do the fees.

 Now it’s time to prepare the necessary information and documents to actually open an account.
 In most cases, this will include: